Fall Festival 2024 ~ Day 1

 Seed-letter The sacred letter from which a Deity is generated.
 Each Deity has a particular seed-letter.
 For example, the seed-letter of Manjushri is DHI, of Tara is TAM, of Vajrayogini is BAM, and of Heruka is HUM.
 To accomplish Tantric realizations, we need to recognize that Deities and their seed-letters are the same nature.

 Seed of delusion The seed of a delusion is the potentiality for that delusion to arise; it is the substantial cause of the delusion.
 Until we have finally abandoned a delusion, the seed of that delusion will remain within our mind, even when the delusion itself is not manifest.
 Seeds of delusions can be eradicated only by the wisdom directly realizing emptiness.
-See Understanding the Mind.
+See How to Understand the Mind.

 Self-cognizer A consciousness that experiences itself.
 See Ocean of Nectar.